FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/06-App-Registrations/03-Application-Object/README.md

 These capabilities are declared by the Application Object.

+Client applications discover these capabilities during the consent process and request only the permissions they require.

 When the application is used inside a tenant, the corresponding Service Principal becomes the object that receives assignments and enforces access.

 ---